Skip to content

 From there, the backbone is the Gottman Method.
 Structured tools for conflict, friendship, and intimacy, based on 40+ years of research on what actually predicts relationship outcomes.
 We integrate Emotionally Focused Therapy (EFT) to work the emotional pattern underneath the content of your fights (the pursue/withdraw cycle, the protect/protest dance).
 Sex therapy comes in when desire, pleasure, or intimacy is part of what needs attention.

 Most Walnut Creek couples we see meet weekly for the first stretch, then taper as things settle.
-Telehealth is the default.
-It's easier for getting both people on the calendar.
-In-person is available at our Walnut Creek office when it's the right call.
+Telehealth is the default — it's easier for getting both people on the calendar.

 Who you'd work with